 If you would like to know how to do any of these exercises with proper form, there are plenty of resources available on the web to help you.
 YouTube is a great place to learn how to perform various exercises.

-As you can see, functional strength training exercises are not too different from traditional strength training exercises.
-The main difference is that functional strength training exercises often use multiple joints and muscles at the same time, whereas traditional strength training exercises often isolate a single muscle group.
+But as you can see, every exercise mentioned uses multiple joints and muscles at the same time, whereas traditional strength training exercises often isolate a single muscle group.

 Should you do functional strength workouts?

 Now, let’s answer the big question – should you be doing this type of workout?
 The short answer is – yes!